milmazz/milmazz.github.io/_posts/2018-11-23-elixir-mime-library-review.md

 - elixir
 ---

 Elixir's [MIME][] is a read-only and immutable library that embeds the [MIME type database][db], so, users can map MIME (Multipurpose Internet Mail Extensions) types to extensions and vice-versa.
-It's a really compact project and includes nice features, which I'll try to explain in detail in this article.
+It's a really compact project and includes nice features, which I'll try to explain in case you're not familiar with the library.
+Then, I'll focus on MIME's internals or how was built, and also how MIME illustrates in an elegant way so many features of Elixir itself.

 One of the goals, maybe the main one, of this library is to offer a _performant lookup_ of the MIME database at runtime, that's why new MIME types can only be